lealceldeiro/gems/JavaConcurrencyInPractice/Chapter6/README.md

 The primary challenge in executing tasks within a time budget is making sure that you don’t wait longer than the time budget to get an answer or find out that one is not forthcoming. `Future.get` supports this requirement: it returns as soon as the result is ready, but throws `TimeoutException` if the result is not ready within the timeout period.

 A secondary problem when using timed tasks is to stop them when they run out of time, so they do not waste computing resources by continuing to compute a result that will not be used.
 If a timed `Future.get` completes with a `TimeoutException`, you can cancel the task through the `Future`.
 If the task is written to be cancellable, it can be terminated early so as not to consume excessive resources.

+## Summary

+Structuring applications around the execution of tasks can simplify development and facilitate concurrency.
+The Executor framework permits you to decouple task submission from execution policy and supports a rich variety of execution policies; whenever you find yourself creating threads to perform tasks, consider using an Executor instead.
+To maximize the benefit of decomposing an application into tasks, you must identify sensible task boundaries.
+In some applications, the obvious task boundaries work well, whereas in others some analysis may be required to uncover finer-grained exploitable parallelism.